Exotic star: Boson stars

-At least in theory, a supermassive boson star could exist at the core of a galaxy, which may explain many of the observed properties of active galactic cores.
+At least in theory, a supermassive boson star could exist at the core of a galaxy, resulting in effects similar to a supermassive black hole.
 However, more recent general-relativistic magnetohydrodynamic simulations, combined with imaging performed by the Event Horizon Telescope, is believed to have largely ruled out the possibility that Sagittarius A*, the supermassive object at the center of the Milky Way, could be a boson star.

 Bound states in cosmological bosonic fields have also been proposed as an alternative to dark matter.

 The dark matter haloes surrounding most galaxies might be viewed as enormous "boson stars."

 Compact boson stars and boson shells are often modelled using massive bosonic fields, such as complex scalar fields and U(1) gauge fields, coupled to gravity.
 The presence of a positive or negative cosmological constant in the theory facilitates a study of these objects in de Sitter and anti-de Sitter spaces.

 By changing the potential associated with the matter model, different families of boson star models can be obtained.
 The so-called solitonic potential, which introduces a degenerate vacuum state at a finite value of the field amplitude, can be used to construct boson star models so compact that they possess a pair of photon orbits, one of which is stable.
 Because they trap light, such boson stars could mimic much of the observational phenomenology of black holes.

 Boson stars composed of elementary particles with spin-1 have been labelled Proca stars.